AzureAiDevs/hub/website/2023-aia/2023-03-29-kickoff/index.md

 Welcome to the first day of AI April, a month-long celebration of AI and Azure AI.
 We'll be sharing a series of blog posts, videos, and other content to help you learn more about AI and Azure AI.

 AI has been a hot topic for years, but recently we’ve seen the technology become accessible to a broad range of users.
 For example, it took less than a week for OpenAI’s ChatGPT to reach a million users, and it crossed the 100 million user mark in under two months.
+It’s a great example of how AI can be used to make our lives easier and more productive.

 ## 🎯 What we'll cover